Timothy C. Idoni

-Timothy C. Idoni was elected mayor of the city of New Rochelle, New York, in 1991, and was reelected three times.
-He resigned in January 2006 after having been elected Westchester County Clerk.
-His term expired at the end of 2009.
+Timothy C. Idoni (born March 27, 1955) is an American politician who has served as the Westchester County Clerk since 2006.
+He also served as mayor of the city of New Rochelle, New York.
+He was first elected mayor of New Rochelle in 1991 and was reelected three times.
+He resigned from mayor in January 2006 after having been elected Westchester County Clerk.

 During his years as mayor, New Rochelle's downtown underwent substantial redevelopment.
-A long period of economic decay came to an end, as tenements, vacant stores and light industry were replaced with middle to upper income apartment buildings, an entertainment complex, parkland, and large retailers.
+A long period of economic decay ended, as tenements, vacant stores, and light industry were replaced with middle to upper-income apartment buildings, an entertainment complex, parkland, and large retailers.
 About 2,000 jobs were created, and the tax base was significantly expanded.

 He was preceded in office by Leonard Paduano, a Republican, and succeeded by Noam Bramson, a Democrat.

 A Democrat, Idoni ran against Linda Doherty, Clerk of Eastchester, for Westchester County Clerk in 2005.
 Since taking office, he has worked to update the information technology of the county's licensing and record-keeping operations.